2017 Japanese general election: Reactions and analysis

 The success of the CDP in surpassing the Kibō no Tō in the number of seats and becoming the official opposition party was surprising.
-It presents a potential challenge for the ruling coalition to pass the constitutional amendment of Article 9, which was one of the main issues of the 2017 general election that was supported by Koike but opposed by the pacifist coalition.
-With the super-majority in both the upper and the lower house, the ruling coalition are expected to pass other legislation without much resistance.
+It presented a potential challenge for the ruling coalition to pass the constitutional amendment of Article 9, which was one of the main issues of the 2017 general election that was supported by Kibō no Tō leader Koike but opposed by the pacifist coalition.
+With a supermajority in both the upper and the lower house, the ruling coalition was expected to pass other legislation without much resistance.
 In a post-election conference, Prime Minister Shinzō Abe was optimistic about moving forward, stating that the victory was the first time the LDP have "won three consecutive victories" under the same party leader.
 The landslide victory achieved by the LDP campaign has been observed as not completely related to the popularity of Shinzo Abe, as the victory was also significantly influenced by the disconnect between the oppositions, notably the failure of Koike and the pacifist coalition to unite over many election issues.

+Nevertheless, the CDP finishing second led to Kibō no Tō dissolving in 2018 (with Shigefumi Matsuzawa reviving the party in a smaller capacity) and merging into the Democratic Party For the People, which subsequently largely merged into a refounded CDP, with the exception of a splinter group led by Yuichiro Tamaki.
+Koike became an independent, lightly cooperating with the LDP and her own regional party, Tomin First no Kai.